gasampaiosouza/next-color-viewer/readme.md

 git clone https://github.com/gasampaiosouza/next-color-viewer.git
 ```

 - Then, inside the `/next-color-viewer` folder you need to install the packages.
-So still in your console, write `npm install` or `yarn add`
+So still in your console, write `npm install` or `yarn`

 - After that, just run